This policy governs access and use of the University library facilities

 - All copying and scanning is subject to copyright law and the University’s Copyright Policy.
 Guidance notices are on display near the equipment.

 - Users of the Library’s electronic resources must comply with the terms of the appropriate licence.
 If required, this information is available from the Library.

-- Data from the Library’s electronic resources may only be used for purposes of learning, teaching, non-commercial research and personal educational development.
+- Data from the Library’s electronic resources may only be used for the purpose of learning, teaching, non-commercial research and personal educational development.
 Such data may not be used for consultancy or commercial research, nor by students on placement or part-time courses for the benefit of their employers.